Argentine leader vows to fine-tune model in second term

 "Our national project will continue until not one poor person remains."

-Double-digit inflation, capital flight and tight finances are raising concerns about the sustainability of Fernandez's big-spending policies as a worsening global outlook weighs on grain prices and reduces demand from neighbouring Brazil.
+Double-digit inflation, capital flight and tight finances are raising concerns about the sustainability of Fernandez's big-spending policies as a worsening global outlook weighs on grain prices and reduces demand from neighboring Brazil.

 Factory output growth was significantly slower in October, a clear sign that Latin America's third-biggest economy is cooling down.